Running an SMSF (or DIY super fund) means directing the money you would normally have in a super fund into your own

-The number of DIY super funds has increased rapidly since self-managed super funds (SMSF) became an option.
-You might be considering switching because you've done the maths and figured out you're not getting back as much as you could, or maybe your financial adviser has advised you to strike out alone.
+You might consider switching if you've done the maths and figured you're not getting back as much as you could.
+Or maybe your financial adviser has suggested you strike out alone.

 An SMSF could make you more money, but it isn't the best option for everyone.

 - You need a lot of money to make an SMSF work well.

-- You need to really know the rules.
+- You need to know and understand the rules very well.

 Ideally you'll have:

-- investment expertise and understand the importance of proper investment strategies
+- investment expertise and an understanding of investment strategies

-- discipline and understanding the responsibilities of being a trustee
+- discipline and understanding of the responsibilities of being a trustee.